NHL DFS Picks: DraftKings Top Plays and Strategy for Tuesday's Playoff Games

 This article is part of our DraftKings NHL series.

-Tuesday has four games scheduled, including one starting at 6:00 p.m.
-EDT, one getting underway at 7:30 p.m., one beginning at 8:30 p.m. and one commencing at 11:00 p.m.
+Tuesday has four games scheduled, including one beginning at 7:00 p.m.
+EDT, one starting at 7:30 p.m., one getting underway at 9:30 p.m. and one puck drop at 10:00 p.m.
 All game lines and odds used below come courtesy of the DraftKings Sportsbook.

 SLATE PREVIEW

-Carolina (vs. New Jersey) and Vegas (vs. Minnesota) are the biggest favorties on the Moneyline.
-The Hurricanes, The Over/Under for all four matchups is 5.5 goals.
-The Hurricanes, Golden Knights and Maple Leafs hold 1-0 series leads, while the Battle of the Sunshine State between Florida and Tampa Bay will finally begin.
+Carolina (vs. New Jersey) and Vegas (vs. Minnesota) are the biggest favorites on the Moneyline, while Toronto (vs. Ottawa) and Los Angeles (vs. Edmonton) are also favored.
+The Over/Under for the Oilers-Kings matchup is 6.5 goals, and the other contests anticipate 5.5 goals.
+The Maple Leafs and Hurricanes hold 3-1 series leads and can advance to Round 2 with a victory on Tuesday night.
+The other two series are tied at 2-2.

 GOALIES